 - While the beans cook, chop the onions and garlic.
 You can also toast the cumin seeds now, if you’d like.
 Heat a small frying pan over medium high heat.
 Add the cumin seeds and cook, shaking the pan every now and then, until they smell, well, toasted.
 Take pan off the heat and set aside.
 When seeds are cool crush them in a mortar and pestle or put them in a small resealable plastic bag and smash them with the bottom of a small frying pan or saucepan.

 - Heat 1 tsp. oil in the pot, add onions and 1/2 tsp. salt.
 Cook, stirring frequently, until the onions are translucent, about 3 minutes.
 Add garlic and cook, stirring, until fragrant, about 1 minute.
 Add cooked fava beans and 4 cups stock or reserved bean cooking liquid and bring to a boil.
 Reduce heat to simmer and cook until flavors blend and beans are falling apart a bit, about 10 minutes.
 Use a hand-held blender to puree the mixture in the pot or whirl in batches in a blender.
 Whirl much longer than you think you need to in order to get the soup to a creamy texture.

 - Add more stock or cooking liquid to create the thickness you’d like.
 Taste and add salt if necessary.

-- Ladle into bowls, drizzle with some fabulous olive oil and sprinkle with some toasted, crushed cumin seeds.
+- Ladle the soup into bowls, drizzle with some fabulous olive oil and sprinkle with some toasted, crushed cumin seeds.